RHELQE/Platform-CI/ci-metrics/README.md

 1. #### Make sure to inject the required variables that will be used by the CI publisher in the post build action

-    For example you can use the [EnvInject](https://wiki.jenkins-ci.org/display/JENKINS/EnvInject+Plugin) plugin to achive this.
+    For example you can use the [EnvInject](https://wiki.jenkins-ci.org/display/JENKINS/EnvInject+Plugin) plugin to achieve this.

 1. #### Enable CI publisher for your Jenkins Job

-    Add into your publisher section 'ci-publisher' definition like the one below.
-Make sure to correctly define the 'message-type' and all the relevant items in your message.
+    Add into your publisher section *ci-publisher* definition like the one below.
+Make sure to correctly define the *message-type* and all the relevant items in your message.

 ```
     publishers: